yuygfgg/cue-splitter/README.md

 You can press ctrl+c to pause the splitting process and the script will automatically continue from where breaks next time.

+**Warning: don't pause during a split2flac process in wrong folder, it will cause data loss in that folder.
+If you did, remove the .processing file in that folder before resume**

 You need to have [split2flac](https://github.com/yuygfgg/split2flac/) and its dependencies installed to run the script.

 The modified version of split2flac is recommended because it supports album artist and unicode characters.